goncaloGIT/mykernelpanic/Load Balancer and High Availability Guide/README.md

 ## Tools

-So what tools we need to achive all of this, my suggestion ?
+So what tools do we need to achive all of this, my suggestion ?
 HAproxy and keepalived, both of these tools are stable, have updates every now and then and are opensource 💰💰💰

 - keepalived  - gives you high avaibility.
 - haproxy     - gives you high avaibility  and load balancing.